|MAIN SYMPOSIUM SUBMISSIONS||August 1st, 2018 (23.59 Hawaii Standard Time)||Deadline for abstract submission|

 |December 6th-7th, 2018||Main symposium|

 This is the second in a series of three symposia that discuss societal challenges in computational social sciences.
-This year, the focus will be on “Bias and Discrimination” (Cologne, 2018) – an extension of the first symposium.
-The focus of last year was “Inequality and Imbalance” (London, 2017) and the last symposium of this series will focus on “Polarization and Radicalization” (Zurich, 2019).
+This year, the focus will be on “Bias and Discrimination” (Cologne, 2018).
+The focus of last year was “Inequality and Imbalance” (London, 2017) and the next year’s symposium of this series will focus on “Polarization and Radicalization” (Zurich, 2019).

 With these three events we provide a platform to address one of the most pressing challenges in today’s digital society: understanding the role that digital technologies, the Web, and the algorithms used therein play in the mediation and creation of inequalities, discrimination and polarization.